julianworden/PluginStation/README.md

 ## Release Notes
 Here are the release notes for all public and beta versions of Plugin Station.

+### v1.0.12
+- NEW FEATURE: Due to popular demand, you can now "Ignore" plugins in System Warnings!
+Simply click the Ignore button next to a plugin in a System Warning to ignore it, or use the checkboxes to select and ignore multiple plugins at a time.
+NOTE: Only recognized plugins with known manufacturer information can be ignored, and ignoring a plugin will stop it from triggering any and all system warnings
+- Add a "Release Notes" button to the Plugin Station tab in the macOS Menu Bar.
+Click this button to open your browser and view a page where you can see the release notes for every version of Plugin Station

 ### v1.0.11
 - Fix a bug where a "Trouble reaching the Branch servers, please try again shortly." error message was occasionally being shown to some users when clicking a plugin in the Browse Plugins list